-Empires Wars is a fast-paced game mode in Age of Empires 2: Definitive Edition where players start with 27 Villagers and a Scout, Loom is already researched, a Barracks and a Blacksmith are already built, and a Mill, Mining Camp, and Lumber Camps are all already built, too.
+Empires Wars is a fast-paced game mode in Age of Empires 2: Definitive Edition where players start with a number of existing items and troops.

 The biggest difference by far with an Empire Wars build order is that you’ll be going to go into military production straight away rather than merely working towards an eventual army.

 In addition to this, because your opponent will also be creating military troops as soon as the game begins, walling your base becomes harder — or at least a more urgent matter.